 If your request is denied, you can appeal it.
 You can also file claims to have your property, or other assets returned to you.

-If the levy is released, but you still owe the amount due, you must make arrangements to pay it.
+If you get a levy release but still owe the tax debt, you will need to make arrangements to pay it.

 What can the IRS levy?

 When you owe a tax debt, the IRS can levy everything a person owns or earns.
 This includes wages, money in bank accounts, retirement funds, vehicles, boats, real estate, tax refunds, and anything else that could be liquidated for value.